 We've partnered with the team over at momsAWARE to bring you this post.
 After a brush with toxic mold, Andrea (founder of momsAWARE) noticed an increased sensitivity to chemicals in her family.
 Her children would get nosebleeds, rashes, headaches, and fatigue from encountering common, everyday chemicals.
-This quickly let to a rapid change in lifestyle and turn toward using natural products in the home.
+This quickly led to a rapid change in lifestyle and turn toward using natural products in the home.

 What is Multiple Chemical Sensitivity?

 Multiple Chemical Sensitivity (MCS) has a wide range of symptoms.
-According to the WebMD, MCS is a variety of symptoms reported by people after possible exposure to chemical, biological, or physical agents.
+According to WebMD, MCS is a variety of symptoms reported by people after possible exposure to chemical, biological, or physical agents.
 Possible triggers include auto exhaust, perfume, tobacco smoke, chlorine, insecticides, and others.

-There is some controversy over if these environmental triggers are evidence of a disease.
+There is some controversy over if these environmental triggers are evidence of disease.
 Some doctors and people feel these symptoms fit the bill.
 Since there are no reliable tests for MCS, it's hard to say what the treatment should be.
-Most often, people find their own solutions by learning from experience.
+Most often, people find their solutions by learning from experience.
 They notice certain foods or chemicals make their symptoms worse and learn to avoid these things.

 What are some alternatives?

-Not everyone has to suffer from MCS to want to reduce the amount of synthetic cleaners they use in the home.
+Not everyone has to suffer from MCS to want to reduce the number of synthetic cleaners they use in the home.
 Just read any of the ingredients used in chemical cleaners can be enough to change your mind.
 If you have little kids at home who are adventurous but can't read yet, it's using natural products is something consider to reduce the risk in your home.

 There are many alternatives to some synthetic cleaners and products in the home.
 If you find you've become sensitive to chemicals or want alternatives, this might be your solution to reduce the synthetic chemicals in your home.
 Below, Andrea has listed some of the products she uses in her home to reduce the symptoms of MCS.